makersacademy/bowling-challenge/README.md

 For the folder structure I asked ChatGPT and searched on google which led me to this: https://stackoverflow.com/questions/5178334/folder-structure-for-a-node-js-project

+## Diagram

+INSERT DIAGRAM HERE

+## Readline feature

+Implement a readline feature to get the user input.

+## How to use

+1. Clone this repo
+2. Run `npm install`
+3. Run `userInterface.js` in the terminal with `node userInterface.js`

 ## Classes
 frame.js: Single frame of the bowling game.
 Methods: isStrike, isSpare, isFinalFrame